AppsFlyerSDK/appsflyer-react-native-plugin/Docs/ExpoInstallasion.md

 ...
 ```

-4. ___optinal___ If you are developing a kids app and you wish to use our strict mode, you should add `"shouldUseStrictMode": true` as followed:
+4. ___optional___ If you are developing a kids app and you wish to use our strict mode, you should add `"shouldUseStrictMode": true` as followed:
 ```
 ...
 "plugins": [